nltk/nltk/web/dev/local_testing.rst

 * Don't write ``+ELLIPSIS``, ``+NORMALIZE_WHITESPACE``,
   ``+IGNORE_EXCEPTION_DETAIL`` flags (they are already ON by default in NLTK).

-* Do not write doctests that has non-ascii output (they are not supported in Python 2.x).
+* Do not write doctests that have non-ascii output (they are not supported in Python 2.x).
 Incorrect::

       >>> greeting
       u'Привет'

-  The proper way is to rewrite such doctest as unittest.
+  The proper way is to rewrite such a doctest as a unittest.

 * In order to conditionally skip a doctest in a separate ``nltk/test/foo.doctest`` file, create ``nltk.test/foo_fixt.py``